Houston home to rival Martin Luther King Day parades

 The first King parade, in 1978, was the brainchild of longtime Houston activist Ovide Duncantell, who died in October.
 It was held five years before then-President Ronald Reagan signed into law the bill that created the national holiday for King, said Sylvester Brown, the Black Heritage Society’s chief operating officer.

-“We’re just exited that we can let our community know that this is the first in the country and they can be proud of the original MLK parade,” Brown said.
+“We’re just excited that we can let our community know that this is the first in the country and they can be proud of the original MLK parade,” Brown said.

 Houston’s dueling parades date to 1995.
 Stamps, a former Black Heritage Society volunteer, believed the original parade was too focused on African-Americans and needed more cultural diversity.
 Stamps said he started his own event to include additional ethnic groups.